-Yes.
-This is the first question you should ask of any private school.
-Ontario eSecondary (OES) is accredited and inspected by the Ontario Ministry of Education and is authorized to grant credits towards the Ontario Secondary School Diploma (OSSD), which are the same credits earned by students in bricks and mortar public and private schools in the Province of Ontario.
+Yes!
+Ontario eSecondary (OES) is inspected by the Ontario Ministry of Education and is authorized to grant credits towards the Ontario Secondary School Diploma (OSSD), which are the same credits earned by students in bricks and mortar public and private schools in the Province of Ontario.
 Our Ministry BSID# is 667186.

 You can validate this from the following two locations:

 Students can proceed through their courses as quickly or as slowly as they desire within the twelve-month timeframe we allot per registration.
 There are no module schedules or due dates to follow – students decide when to hand in their assignments and when to take their tests to meet any personal deadlines they might have.
 However OES recommends that student’s login to the learning platform 2-3 times a week to check for updates or to continue with their course progress (please see school course calendar for more information) — failure to do so will result in an absence for every week no log in’s are present.

 If a student finds themselves needing to go over the six-month timeline they have the option to pay for course extensions (see below for more details).
 The course outline indicates that the course will take 110 hours and highlights the breakdown of each unit.
 Please keep in mind that the 110 hours reflects the number of hours a student may spend on the lessons and does not include additional time students may take to complete assignments or prepare for tests or examinations.